greymd/tmux-xpanes/README.md

 $ xpanes -s -c "seq {}" 2 3 4 5
 ```

-As you can see, each pane starts from command's result, not interactive shell like `$ seq ...`.
+As you can see, each pane starts from command's result, not shell's prompt like `$ seq ...`.

 ```
     +------------------------------------------+------------------------------------------+